liminalfun/h9-test/README.md

 This was my second time using scss mixins, so it took me a bit longer to look through the docs and create my media query strategy.

+## Footnote 5
+In the end, I ended up not connecting Netlify CMS – as I already surpassed my projected time, and CMS integration was not included in the assignment.

+I learned a lot from this challenge!